Call for a free consultation

 • Interest and legal costs associated with collection efforts

 Because lien law is complex, many contractors and suppliers in West Palm Beach rely on legal counsel to prepare, record, and enforce their liens properly.
 The Cunningham Law Firm assists clients on both sides of lien disputes, helping unpaid parties enforce their rights and defending property owners or developers when liens are improperly filed.
+Prompt, accurate action can make the difference between recovering payment and losing valuable legal rights.
+Working with a knowledgeable Florida construction payment attorney ensures compliance with the law and provides the leverage needed to achieve a fair resolution.

 Preventing Payment Issues Before They Arise

 The best way to handle payment problems is to prevent them before they start.
 In West Palm Beach’s competitive construction market, where multiple parties work together under tight timelines, prevention comes down to preparation, documentation, and communication.
 By clearly outlining payment expectations and maintaining proper records, contractors and property owners can minimize disputes and maintain healthy working relationships.
+The Cunningham Law Firm encourages clients to take proactive steps to reduce the likelihood of payment delays and disagreements.
+These include:

 • Use Clear and Detailed Contracts: Specify payment amounts, timelines, retainage, and penalties for late payment.
 Avoid vague or open-ended terms.